Starting a Student Organization

 - Identify and provide the name and contact information of the organization’s faculty or staff advisor.

 Every recognized student organization (chartered and non-chartered) at Hamline is required to have a faculty or staff person as an advisor.
-Advisors serve an important role, assisting with activities as well as with organizational development issues.
+The advisor serves an important role, assisting with activities as well as with organizational development issues.
 As organization members come and go, the advisor serves as an anchor to the university community.
-He/she has knowledge of the organization’s past successes and challenges, University policies and procedures, and can help ensure the long-term continuity of the group as student leadership changes.
+They will have knowledge of the organization’s past successes and challenges, University policies and procedures, and can help ensure the long-term continuity of the group as student leadership changes.

 It is recommended that an advisor attend at least one organizational meeting a semester and help with training in of new officers.
 The advisor must be a Hamline faculty or staff member.
-If you are having difficulty in finding and advisor, contact the Office of Student Leadership and Activities.
+If you are having difficulty in finding and advisor, contact the Office of Student Activities and Leadership Development (SALD).

 Revocation of a group's registered status can come upon the continued irresponsible use of the benefits listed above or violation of University policies.
 No Hamline group may discriminate on the basis of race, color, nationality, ethnic origin, age, sex, gender identity, gender expression, religion, disability, sexual orientation, or veteran status.